tsgrissom/EssentialsKT-Plugin/README.md

 ## Commands
 * EssentialsKT imitates the command structure of EssentialsX, including supporting aliases prefixed with `e`
-* Permission structure mirrors that of EssentialsX, allowing it to serve as a drop-in replacement with minimal breakage of permission structure
+* Permission structure mirrors that of EssentialsX, allowing it to serve as a drop-in addon with minimal breakage of permission structure
 #### General-Purpose (A to Z)
 * `/clearchat`
 * `/damage`